sonic2kk/steamtinkerlaunch/README.md

 #### minimize all open windows on game start and maximize them when game exited using wmctrl
 - `TOGGLEWINDOWS`: toggle visibility of all open windows on start/stop

+#### simple custom game launch
+meant for a simple custom game launch using proton/steamruntime and not as a fully fledged custom game launch option if `RUN_CUSTOMCMD` is set for the SteamAppId defined in the global `CUSTOMLAUNCHID` a requester will ask for a exe you want to start inside the `CUSTOMLAUNCHID` The selected exe will be started inplace of the regular game. if no exe is selected the game `CUSTOMLAUNCHID` will exit if `RUN_CUSTOMCMD` is disabled, the regular game is started normally if `CUSTOMCMD` is configured for the game `CUSTOMLAUNCHID` the requester will be skipped and `CUSTOMCMD` will be started directly defaults `CUSTOMLAUNCHID` is SteamAppId `15520` ("Aaaa...") because it is small and always on top of the library **stl** of course won't install dependencies for the selected exe, so you're on your own.

 #### radv [Mesa](https://www.mesa3d.org/)
 - `#RADV_PERFTEST=aco`: aco is default starting with mesa 20.2